-I’ll be honest…I feel kinda silly posting this recipe.
-It almost seems too simple.
-But then, I thought about it more and realized that it’s the point behind my Simple Supper Friday meals — simple and uncomplicated.
+I’ll be honest…I feel kinda silly posting this lemon dill salmon with buttered zoodles.
+It’s seriously so simple!
+But, there’s nothing wrong with simple and who doesn’t want an easy, healthy recipe?
 Not only that, but as basic as this recipe and ingredient combination is, it’s really delicious and makes for a nice summer meal.
-I think that’s reason enough to share.

 For the salmon: